nikolasdoan/rosa-tmrobot/README.md

 Notes:
 - Do NOT launch `ur_agent/launch/agent.launch.py`; it starts services not used here (`controller_switcher.py`, `cartesian_motion_server.py`).
 - Ensure the TM MoveIt launch is already running so that `/tmr_arm_controller` is active.

+If you also keep a separate UR workspace on your machine, avoid sourcing it together with TM.
+If you must, always source the TM workspace last so the TM-adapted `ur_agent` takes precedence.

 ---